Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Can do the same with clusters - goes through nodes serially in an array

+Any way to build nodes in parallel?
+Yes

+Do you have to set a specific flag to build in parallel?
+Yes `--parallel` flag, then it does everything in parallel

+(Similar to vagrant)

+`./bin/vagabond ssh cacher`

+Minimalist for building nodes - nothing on them.
+No users, you are root and that's what you get

+Can send commands through as well

+`./bin/vagabond ssh cacher 'ps -AH ux'`

+Is there any advantage to using Docker?
+Well it would be slower.

+Can only run on Ubuntu/Debian, no LXC support in CentOS - Docker might be able to provide more support there, but I want to access LXC directly.

 ## What will we do now?
 What needs to happen next?